edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### How public key and private key authentication works in ssh?
 (Make an example)

 SSH is an acronym standing for Secure SHell.
 It allows you to connect remotely servers with a shell exchanging data on a secure channel.
-The ssh server has to run a ssh server (daemon), while we must have a ssh client on our machine.
+The ssh server has to run a ssh server daemon, while we must have a ssh client on our machine.
 We have two ways to authenticate ourselves to the target server:

  1. Username/password